-Russia to support companies hit by US sanctions
+Russia to support companies hit by U.S. sanctions

 Deripaska controls a business empire with assets in aluminum, energy and construction.
 He has figured in Russian election-meddling investigations in the U.S. due to his ties to former Donald Trump campaign chairman Paul Manafort, who once worked as his consultant.
 The 55-year-old Deripaska is worth $5.3 billion, according to Forbes magazine.

-On the Moscow stock exchange, the flagship MOEX index traded down over 6.5 percent as of early Monday afternoon, having partially recovered from a steeper slump which took the index down almost 10 percent.
-Metals companies were among the main losers.
+On the Moscow stock exchange, the flagship MOEX index traded down around 8 percent as of early Monday afternoon, having partially recovered from a steeper slump which took the index down almost 10 percent.
+Companies affected by sanctions were by no means the only ones hit.

-The euro traded above 73 rubles for the first time since September 2016, while the dollar neared the 60-ruble mark.
+The euro traded above 73 rubles for the first time since September 2016, while the dollar briefly traded above the 60-ruble mark, the highest since November 2016.

 The U.S. Treasury Department on Friday announced sanctions against seven leading Russian businessmen, 17 officials and a dozen Russian companies.